Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/t/TensorFlow/USER.md

         including everything that is needed to access the project, scratch and flash file systems.

-    -   `RUNSCRIPTS` and `RUNSCRIPTSPYTORCH` contain the full path of the directory containing some sample run scripts that can be used to run software in the container, or as inspiration for your own variants.
+    -   `RUNSCRIPTS` and `RUNSCRIPTSTENSORFLOW` contain the full path of the directory containing some sample run scripts that can be used to run software in the container, or as inspiration for your own variants.